carpazzo/CRUD/README.md

-# CRUD
+# Create Read Update Delete Application
 Functional application CRUD using PHP Vue.JS
 Still need to implent upload image for new visitor.
-The image is encoded but not save in the database :/ ,thats where i got stuck. the display for error handling bugs sometimes, so still need to implement.
+The image is encoded but not save in the database :/ ,thats where i got stuck.
+the display for error handling bugs sometimes, so still need to implement.
 Overall the bassic functions is in place and working.
 All the php scripts was tested using Postman

 #Improvement Possibilities

+-Working on form validation and error Handling.
 -search bar is neen added but has no functionality yet.
 -use vue components, vue Router to scale up the application (This implementation is on the new crud project)
 -after get the image uploading , probably change the updateVisitor to also be able to change the image.

 **Database**